PACT: Parents and Children Together project

 How do I get involved?

 Thanks to everyone who has expressed interest in the project and shown their support.
-We are really looking forward to working with our registered schools.

 How can I find out more?

 Visit the resources and most commonly asked questions section for more information on the project.

 Download a copy of our timeline, where you can view changes to project plans due to the COVID-19 pandemic.

 This project builds on earlier work to test whether an early language teaching programme that is delivered by parents at home helps to improve children’s early language development.

 The first PACT study (2015-2017) was funded by the Nuffield Foundation.

 In this study, Kelly Burgoyne and her colleagues developed the language teaching programme and ran a study to look at the effect of the programme on pre-school children’s spoken language skills.